meibegger/gulp-project-setup/README.md

 ### Output
 #### App
-Your project is transpiled to the `/dist` folder
+Your project is built to the `/dist` folder
 ```
 dist
 |-- css